Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 TCP header consists a total of 8 flags.
 Each flag can have a value of either 0 or 1, with 1 meaning the flag is set.
 Hence, all 8 flags combine form a 8 bit binary number.

-From left-to-right, the SYN flag is at 7th position while ACK flag is at 4th position.
-Thus, our 8 bit binary number denoting both SYN and ACK flag set will be `00010010`.
+From left to right, the SYN flag is in the 7th position while the ACK flag is in the 4th position.
+Thus, our 8-bit binary number denoting both SYN and ACK flag set will be `00010010`.
 The decimal equivalent of this binary number will be `18`.

 Hence, I wrote the following command to count the total number of packets that have both SYN and ACK flags set: